 To make the integration with Twilio, you have to follow these steps:

-- Click on your user icon on the top corner on the right and go to "Integrations/Marketplace"
+- Click on your user icon in the top right-hand corner and go to "Integrations/Marketplace"

 Purchasing a telephone number costs € 25/ month and is only available via credit card purchase.
 As a bonus, you’ll get the first number for free for a month.
 Any extra number you want to buy will only cost you €1/month